secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Script Control/Input and Output Control.md

-## Input Control
+### Input Control
 - We may get results from our sent requests and executed commands, which we have to decide manually on how to proceed.
-Another example would be that we have defined several functions in our script designed for different scenarios.
-We have to decide which of them should be executed after a manual check and based on the results.
+- Another example would be that we have defined several functions in our script designed for different scenarios.
+- We have to decide which of them should be executed after a manual check and based on the results.
 It is also quite possible that specific scans or activities may not be allowed to be performed.
-Therefore, we need to be familiar with how to get a running script to wait for our instructions.
+- Therefore, we need to be familiar with how to get a running script to wait for our instructions.
 If we look at our `CIDR.sh` script again, we see that we have added such a call to decide further steps.
-- #### CIDR.sh
 ```bash
 # Available options
 <SNIP>